junran-yang/cpp-review-2023/10InlineTemplate/01inline.md

 * the compiler does this with the source code?
 * address of inline functions?

-Section 02 Function Templates
+questions
 ================================================================================
-## running example

-## questions
+* ultimate goal
-* ultimate goal is to be able to write one by yourself
+    * is to be able to write one by yourself
+    * and also to navigate thru code quickly
+* how is template different from macro
+* when is templated function generated?
+    * running? i suspect not
+    * linking? i suspect not
+    * comipling
+        * then how to avoid 2 generated in the same TU
+        * in diff TU
+* what's the ODR rule for inline again?